digitalreliability/Sharing/README.md

 For details on Jagannatha Hora Search Tool, visit https://youtu.be/9GbLKt80sjU?si=EGtVl28Jd3ppG7iJ

+For more details about Operating System AI Agent usage at Beta Level, visit https://youtu.be/3aWlQnFpid4?si=EaEx84rptGl7w2aA

 For details on Clean.bat, visit https://youtu.be/3F1LgEkEhsc?feature=shared ;

 For details on Nakshatra.xlsx, visit https://youtu.be/rfLIbneHFcU?feature=shared ;